Tenants information on the Homes (Fitness for Human Habitation) Act 2018

 Information on your rights can be found in the "How to rent a safe home" guidance.

-It is important to note that these new powers are not replacing any exisiting powers.
-Issues of property disrepair can still be reported to the council for investigation and enforcment.
+It is important to note that these new powers are not replacing any existing powers.
+Issues of property disrepair can still be reported to the council for investigation and enforcement.

-You can find out more about the Act by downloading the guidance for tenants available from here.
+You can find out more about the Act by downloading the guidance for tenants on the GOV.UK website.